 Preheat oven to 350 degrees F.

 Bring a pot of water to a boil and add cubed sweet potatoes and cook for 8-10 minutes until fork tender.

-Drain water and add to an electric mixer with ghee, 2 tablespoons maple syrup, cinnamon, nutmeg, vanilla, and sea salt.
+Drain water and add to an electric mixer with almond milk, 2 tablespoons maple syrup, cinnamon, nutmeg, vanilla, and sea salt.
 Mix until combined and to your preferred consistency.

 Spray a casserole dish with spray oil ( I use coconut oil) and pour sweet potatoes into the dish and smooth top.

 In a cast iron skillet (or small pan), spray lightly with coconut oil, add the raw pecans, maple syrup on medium-low and mix with a spoon for about 30 seconds to 1-minute coating all the pecans with maple syrup.

 Pour pecans onto a baking sheet with parchment, spread out in one layer and let cool.